Alcudia Spain

 Water Sports in Alcudia

-If you are looking for more energetic activities to get the adrenaline flowing then Alcudia boasts a variety of water sports activities for you to enjoy.
+If you are looking for more energetic activities to get your adrenaline flowing, then Alcudia boasts a variety of water sports activities you can enjoy.

 One of the most popular water sports activities in Alcudia is paddleboarding.
 Paddleboarding can be enjoyed on the calm waters of the Bay of Alcudia, and there are several outlets and water sports centres that offer lessons and equipment rentals.